What is the difference between a reverse mortgage and a home equity loan? Find out more about which option is best for you.

 As for the equity requirements of these options, reverse mortgages are the most strict.
 Most reverse mortgage providers demand that borrowers own their home in its entirety or, at the very least, have the majority of the loan paid off.
 In contrast, home equity loans and home equity lines of credit are often available with as little as 20% home equity.

 By now, you’ll have figured out that –– despite their similarities –– reverse mortgages, home equity loans, and home equity lines of credit each possess nuances that make them just right for some homeowners and all wrong for others.
-Before we leave you to decide if one of these paths toward tapping into home equity is right for you, we want to introduce another option that combines the best elements of each: Truehold’s Sale-Leaseback.
+Before we leave you to decide if one of these paths toward tapping into home equity is right for you, we want to introduce another option that combines great elements of each: Truehold’s sell and stay transaction.

-Through a sale-leaseback, homeowners of all ages are able to sell their homes, instantly access their hard-earned home equity, and continue living in the familiar environment for as long as they please.
-In exchange for monthly rent payments, Truehold will handle all mortgage insurance, home maintenance, and repairs while keeping you connected to services designed to make your life easier.
-You trade your existing mortgage — and the headaches that come with it — for the simplicity of life as a renter in the home you love.
+Through a sell and stay transaction, homeowners of all ages are able to sell their homes, instantly access their hard-earned home equity, and continue living in the familiar environment as a renter.
+In exchange for monthly rent payments, Truehold will handle property insurance, property tax, and essential repairs.
+You trade your existing mortgage for the simplicity of life as a renter in the home you love.

 Unlike a reverse mortgage, you don’t run the risk of losing your home over one late payment.
 Unlike a home equity loan, you don’t have to worry about applying your entire vacation fund toward purchasing a new roof.
 And unlike a home equity line of credit, you won’t have to dread the end of the drawing window and the subsequent doubling of your monthly payment.

-So far, we've shown hundreds of homeowners that reverse mortgages, home equity loans, and HELOCs aren't the only way — and that a residential leaseback agreement can be the better way to access home equity and live the life you've dreamed of.
+So far, we've shown hundreds of homeowners that reverse mortgages, home equity loans, and HELOCs aren't the only way — and that a sell and stay transaction might be a better way to access your home equity.
 From acting as retirement income to helping pay off student loans, the equity you gain back from this option can lead to countless possibilities that enhance your future.
-To learn more about Truehold's Sale-Leaseback and see why more and more homeowners are unlocking home equity in new ways, request our free info kit.
+To learn more about Truehold's sell and stay transaction and see why more and more homeowners are unlocking home equity in new ways, request our free info kit.

 Visit our resources library today for more information on Rent Back Agreements and Rent Back Agreement Risks.